AnonymousHacker1279/IWCompatibilityBridge/README.md

 - Display health and damage stages of damageable blocks (such as wooden spikes or barbed wire)
 - Display cook/smelt time remaining of crafting blocks (such as the Tesla Synthesizer or Star Forge)
 - Hide Pitfall blocks as regular grass blocks

-### Lucent

-Lucent support consists of adding dynamic lighting to various aspects of the game.

-### Project MMO

-PMMO support consists of EXP-granting events for crafting objects with the Small Parts Table or Tesla Synthesizer.
-More events to come!

 ### Curios